 Coming soon!
 A Sense and Sensibility novel in tribute to one of Jane Austen’s most fascinating characters: Colonel Brandon.

 Colonel Brandon is the consummate gentleman: honorable, kind almost to a fault, ever loyal and chivalrous.
 He’s also silent and grave, though.
 So what events in his troubled past left him downcast, and how does he finally find the path to a brighter future?
-Jane Austen gives us glimpses, but not the complete picture.
+In Sense and Sensibility, Jane Austen gives us glimpses, but not the complete picture.

 This is not a variation but a supplement to the original story, chronicled in Brandon’s point of view.
 It’s a behind-the-scenes look at the things Jane Austen didn’t tell us about a true hero – the very best of men.

-Colonel Brandon in His Own Words will be released around mid-summer, 2022!
+Colonel Brandon in His Own Words will be released June 28, 2022, in paperback and Kindle formats, with audio to follow.
+You can pre-order your Kindle copy here right now for automatic delivery on the 28th!
 This page will be updated as more detailed information becomes available.
 In the meantime, you can read the Prologue below and learn more about the book in these posts: Cover Design Prototypes, Creating Your Own Amusement (includes excerpt), and Sense and Sensibility: The Themes…

 It is happening again, and I suddenly feel very old.
 Although I survived it once before – just – I have the gravest doubts that I can do so again.
 Some days, I do not even wish to.